checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

 An example for a Jira ticket is available here:
 [[/Images/IAST2.png|Jira ticket example]]

-### Opening Tickets in Github issue
+### Opening Github Issues

-CxFlow can open Github Issue tickets according to the CxIAST scan results.
+CxFlow can open Github issues according to the CxIAST scan results.
 At present, CxFlow opens a separate github issue for every new vulnerability of any severity discovered by CxIAST.

 The ticket is structured as follows: